fractalpixel/ancienttech/README.md

 * [ ] Redstone sensor
     * Detects if the block in front emits redstone signal into sensor, if so, output redstone to any outputs
     * Detect potential outputs - redstone, redstone gates, pipes.
 If no output, output in opposite direction?
-* [ ] Rename from RedTech to AncientTech?
-Or BambooTech?
 * [ ] Recipes
 * [ ] Config file
 * [ ] Add in-game book that sometimes is available as loot / drops from libraries? - explains recipes and usage